orlandoalexander/EPQ-Hydroelectric-Generator-for-High-Rise-Buildings/README.md

 # Urban Hydroelectric Optimisation

 **Compact hydroelectric energy generator** designed to harness energy from wastewater in high-rise buildings.
-Integrates microcontrollers, electromagnets, and sensors to maximise electricity generation from greywater flow, with automated control of water redistribution and turbine interaction.
+Integrates microcontrollers, electromagnets, custom 3D-printed components, and sensors to maximise electricity generation from greywater, with automated redistribution within the pipe network to optimise water head and turbine efficiency.

 Extended Project Qualification (**EPQ**) Artefact awarded **100% / A***.